Panavitiya Ambalama: History

-By early 1960s, the ambalama had fallen into disrepair as evidenced by the photographs taken at that time.
+By the early 1960s, the Ambalama had fallen into disrepair as evidenced by the photographs taken at that time.
 Most of the timber framework had decayed and the roof was thatched with cadjun instead of the original brick tiles.
-In the following year the ambalama had completely collapsed.
+In the following year, the Ambalama had completely collapsed.

-This is conserved by Archaeological Department, Sri Lanka.
+This is conserved by the Archaeological Department, Sri Lanka.

 Structure

-The original base holding the wooden structure of the Panavitiya Ambalama was quadrangular platform, filled with stone pebbles and crushed rocks and raised about half a foot from ground.
+The original base holding the wooden structure of the Panavitiya Ambalama was a quadrangular platform, filled with stone pebbles and crushed rocks and raised about half a foot from the ground.
 The platform measures 12 feet 4 inches (approximately 3.7 m) by 9 feet 6 inches (approximately 2.9 m).
-The wooden frame was constructed on four round boulders, each about a foot in height and placed at the four corners of this stone filled base.
-This arrangement on the stone slabs kept the wooden floor and posts of the ambalama away from dampness and termite attack.
+The wooden frame was constructed on four round boulders, each about a foot in height, and placed at the four corners of the stone-filled base.
+This arrangement on the stone slabs kept the wooden floor and posts of the Ambalama away from dampness and termite attack.
 In later conservation stages carried out by the Archaeological Department, Sri Lanka, a secondary base of granite was built over the original base to protect it.

 Four timber logs, each about 4 feet in diameter were connected at seating height over the stone boulders at the base.
 These four logs serve as the building template to fit the four main wooden posts supporting the roof.
 Panavitiya Ambalama comprises a total of 28 wooden posts.
 On either side of the two main entrance pillars, 12 posts, arranged in two by six rows parallel to the main pillar, run towards the back of the ambalama.
 Of the 28 posts 9 are set in the interior and the rest make up the "outer set".
 The 9 inner posts are approximately 6 feet high while the outer set of 19 posts are approximately 5 1/2 feet high.

 The posts are connected to the roof by a decorated pekada (පේකඩ -pillar head).

 Wood Carvings at Panavitiya Ambalama

 Panavitiya Ambalama is famous for its elaborate and beautiful wood carvings which decorate the entire ambalama.
 Some of the carvings date back to the 18th century.

-The body of the posts are carved in an octagonal shape with a square panel at the middle of each post.
-Each of the square panels of all the 9 inner posts are decorated with elaborate carvings.
+The body of the posts is carved in an octagonal shape with a square panel at the middle of each post.
+Each of the square panels of all the 9 inner posts is decorated with elaborate carvings.
 There are 36 such panel carvings.
-Additionally, the pillar heads (connecting the posts to the roof), beams, rafters and reepers are also richly carved.
+Additionally, the pillar heads (connecting the posts to the roof), beams, rafters, and reepers are also richly carved.

-Carvings like Gajasinghe Katayama, Hansa Puttuwa, flower designs and sculptures of dancers can be seen.
+Carvings like Gajasinghe Katayama, Hansa Puttuwa, flower designs, and sculptures of dancers can be seen.
 Other than that, carvings about day-to-day life can also be found.
 Many wood carvings that could be seen in Embekka Devalaya could also be seen here.